coffeeandsecurity/DakshSCRA/README.md

 After running the activate command you should see the name of your virtual env at the beginning of your terminal like this:
 	(venv) $

-#### 2. Ensure all required libraries are installed within the virtual environment
+#### 3. Ensure all required libraries are installed within the virtual environment
-You must run the below command after activating the virtual environment as mentioned in the previous steps.
+After activating the virtual environment as mentioned in the previous steps,
+* cd (change directory) into the DakshSCRA folder/directory depending upon where you have saved or extracted it.
+* Run the below command

 	pip install -r requirements.txt